carcass82/tracy/README.md

 # Tracy

-A simple raytracer based on *"Raytracing in One Weekend"* series by P. Shirley.
+A simple raytracer based on *"Raytracing in One Weekend"* series by P. Shirley ([Link](https://www.amazon.com/dp/B01B5AODD8)).
 Mostly useful for profiling/optimization tests.

 It gave me the excuse i needed to start my own util functions/math library and to play with OpenMP.
 Cuda is coming next.

 Tracing is not yet visible in realtime, but i added a cute progress bar so